jkrrv/FathersMarble/README.md

 If you want to work with the codebase, it's kinda expected that you already have some experience working with Javascript applications.
 (If you're new to Javascript, this is not the place to start.)

-There are two applications in this set: the basic application, rooted in the base directory; and the data processing application rooted in `/data`, which parses the datasets and converts them to useful JSON files, which are then passed to the client for display.
+There are two applications in this set: the front-end application, rooted in the base directory; and the data processing application rooted in `/data`, which parses the datasets and converts them to useful JSON files, which are then passed to the front-end application for display.

 ### Data Processing Application